How To Support Local Businesses During Mandatory Restrictions

-The outbreak of the novel coronavirus COVID-19 throughout the United States in March 2020 transformed American lives in ways many might never have imagined possible.
+The outbreak of the novel coronavirus COVID-19 transformed American lives in ways many might never have imagined possible.
 Social distancing recommendations and restrictions on gatherings of more than a handful of people had a ripple effect on the economy that adversely affected many small businesses.

 Small businesses are the backbones of local communities.
 According to the U.S. Small Business Administration, small businesses make up 99.9 percent of all businesses in the United States and employ 59.9 million employees.
 The SBA notes that the accommodation and food services sector is the second largest small business industry.
 Many of these businesses have been hit especially hard as more and more of their regular customers stay at home in the wake of government advisories promoting social distancing.